ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/vkGetDeviceFaultInfoEXT.md

-If `pFaultInfo` is not `NULL`, `pFaultCounts` **must** point to a [VkDeviceFaultCountsEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkDeviceFaultCountsEXT.html) structure with each structure count or size member (`addressInfoCount`, `vendorInfoCount`, `vendorBinarySize`) set by the user to the number of elements in the corresponding output array member of `pFaultInfo` (`pAddressInfos` and `pVendorInfos`), or to the size of the output buffer in bytes (`pVendorBinaryData`).
+If `pFaultInfo` is not `NULL`, `pFaultCounts` **must** point to a [VkDeviceFaultCountsEXT](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkDeviceFaultCountsEXT.html) structure with each structure count or size member (`addressInfoCount`, `vendorInfoCount`, `vendorBinarySize`) set by the application to the number of elements in the corresponding output array member of `pFaultInfo` (`pAddressInfos` and `pVendorInfos`), or to the size of the output buffer in bytes (`pVendorBinaryData`).
 On return, each structure count member is overwritten with the number of structures actually written to the corresponding output array member of `pFaultInfo`.
 Similarly, `vendorBinarySize` is overwritten with the number of bytes actually written to the `pVendorBinaryData` member of `pFaultInfo`.

 If the <a
 href="https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#features-deviceFaultVendorBinary"